-A. Absorption E. Digestion I. Ingestion B. Stomach F. Esophagus J. Bile C. Peristals is G. Gastrointestinal tract K. Saliva D. Peritone um H. Bolus L. Defecation 38.
-Process of b the body reaking food down into sim ple molecules that can be used in 39. id that helps keep the oral n easier to swallow that helps keep the oral mucosa moist and lubricates food ier to swallow 40.
+A. Absorpt ion E. Digestion I. Ingestion B. Stomach F. Esophagus J. Bile C. Peristals is G. Gastrointestinal tract K. Saliva D. Peritone um H. Bolus L. Defecation 38.
+Process of b the body reaking food down into sim ple molecules that can be used in 39. • • id that helps keep the oral n easier to swallow nucosa moist and lubricates food 40.
 Muscular tu be that connects the pharyn x to the stomach 41.
-Digestive er nulsifier that breaks apart la rge fat globules into smaller ones 42.
-Large serou s membrane that envelops t he abdominal cavity 43.
+Digestive emulsifier that breaks apart large fat globules into smaller one 42.
+Large serous membrane tha s membrane that envelops t he abdominal cavity 43.
 Small round mass of food 44.
-Process of ta aking materials into the mou ith by eating and drinking 45.
-J-shaped sac intestine z-like organ located betweer the esophagus and the small 46.
+Process of taking materials into the mouth by eating and drinking 45.
+J-shaped sac-like organ located between the esophagus and the small intestine 46.
 Process of e anus liminating materials from th e body through the rectum and 47.
-Wave-like n along the G 1 and propel products of digestion 48.
-2 which simple molecules from n or lymph vessels and then n the G.I. tract are moved into the into body cells 49.
-Open tube t hat begins in the mouth and l ends at the anus
+Wave-like movements that help to mix and propel products of digestion along the G.I. tract 48.
+Process by which simple molecules from the G.I. tract are moved into the bloodstream or lymph vessels and then into body cells 49.
+Open tube that begins in the mouth and ends at the anus